rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ```

 ## Extensions and clusters
-It's critical that the above configuration be supplied to **every** node in your rqlite cluster.
+It's **required** that the above configuration be supplied to **every** node in your rqlite cluster.
 This means that the extensions must also be present on every machine running an rqlite node.
 It's not sufficient to load extensions into only a subset nodes of your cluster.
 Doing so will result in undefined behaviour on your cluster.

 ## Troubleshooting
-If you're having trouble getting rqlite to load an extension, the first thing to check is if SQLite will load the extension.
-Sometimes your compilation step may not be correct, and ensuring SQLite can load the extension first is a good check.
-If SQLite does load the extension, but rqlite does not, [open an issue on GitHub](https://github.com/rqlite/rqlite/issues).
+If you're having trouble getting rqlite to load an extension ensure the extension is compatible with your operating system and architecture.
+Once way to do this is to check if SQLite will load the extension.
+Sometimes your compilation step may not be correct, and ensuring SQLite can load the extension is a good first check.

+If SQLite does load the extension, verify that the file permissions allow rqlite to read the extension.
+You can also check rqlite’s logs for any specific error messages related to extension loading.
+You can also[open an issue on GitHub](https://github.com/rqlite/rqlite/issues).